Gluten Free Chocolate Peppermint Shortbread Cookies

 Step 3

-Add the almond flour and coconut flour and mix on low until combined into a stiff dough, it should feel like play dough in your hands.
+Add the dry ingredients: almond flour and coconut flour and mix on low until combined into a stiff dough, it should feel like play dough in your hands.

 Step 4

-Using your hands, form the dough into 24 balls and place on the prepared baking sheets.
+Using your hands, form the dough into 24 balls and place on each parchment-lined baking sheet, you'll have 12 cookie dough balls per sheet.
 Flatten them slightly so they are 2 to 2 1/2-inches in diameter.
+These don't spread much, because of the almond flour and coconut flour mixture, so the size you make the dough balls is about the size the cookies will be.

 Step 5